syrilster/spring-currency-conversion-service/MoveToAWS/README.md

 * Amazon ECS create a cluster using EC2 linux and networking and proceee to finish the other config values like desired instances, VPC and subnet details.
 Remember to choose a key pair as this is required to SSH to EC2 instance created by the container.
 * The above step will create an ECS instance with EC2 instances up and running as per the desired configuration.
 * Create a new task defintion to run the application using the above created instances.
 This is where the docker image details from the ECR needs to be provided.
-* The task definition could be configured via the below JSON.
+* The task definition could be configured via the below JSON in the console or the CLI.
     ```
   {
      "family":"currency-exchange-service",